Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 ```

 ## Configure the datepicker
 We need to add a little piece of javscript to the page to add the functionality to the input field for the datepicker.
-We call the datetimepicker method on all items with the class `date`.
-There are many options that you can pass in.
+We call the `datetimepicker` method on all items with the class `date`.
+There are many options that you can pass as a parameter to the method.
 Details about them can be found [here](https://tempusdominus.github.io/bootstrap-4/Options/).

 ```js
 $(function(){